luizeof/flucast_app/README.md

 ## Features

-FluCast has the most feature you need to play Podcasts:
+FluCast has the most features that you need to play your show:

 - Podcast Cover
 - Podcast Description
+- Episodes Listing
+- Player Status
+- Play, Pause and Stop
+- 30 Seconds Seek
+- Episode Description

 ## Screens